1998–99 Duke Blue Devils men's basketball team

 The 1998–99 Duke Blue Devils men's basketball team represented Duke University.
 The head coach was Mike Krzyzewski.
 The team played its home games in the Cameron Indoor Stadium in Durham, North Carolina, and was a member of the Atlantic Coast Conference.
+Duke finished with an overall record of 37–2 and were undefeated in the ACC (16–0).

+In the ACC Tournament Duke won with double digits in all three games.
+Capping it off with a 96–73 over arch-rival North Carolina 96–73.
+In the 1999 NCAA Tournament the Blue Devils continued their winning streak with victories Florida A&M, Tulsa, Southwest Missouri State, Temple and Michigan St. to advance to the championship game.
+But then Duke was upset by Connecticut 77–74.